 Since we have a basic idea of a septic and a sewer line, now let us have our Full focus on whether it is possible to connect the toilet as well as the sink line into a single drain, or should we keep it separated despite knowing that it could be used together too.

 To know more on this matter and educate ourselves more, we must first look into the types of water secreted once used.

 Even though it is recommended that we can use one drainage system for both toilet and sink water, there is a contradiction saying that the water should have two separate drainage systems according to certain studies that have been conducted.

-Disease due to the types of water that are secretes from the line should be kept apart when conducting plumbing activities because the water collected from the toilet is more likely to have been contaminated with diseases than the water from the sink.
+Diseases due to the types of water that are secreted from the line should be kept apart when conducting plumbing activities because the water collected from the toilet is more likely to have been contaminated with diseases than the water from the sink.

 Suppose there’s any repair to be taken place.
 In that case, It will be gross and disgusting for the plumber as well as the plumber can even get contaminated with these diseases if he doesn’t use proper safety measures beforehand.